AP/GEOG3340 3.0 A: Geoinformatics: GIS I

 Calendar Description / Prerequisite / Co-Requisite

 An introduction to the application of GIS to geographical/environmental problems.
 A broad conceptual overview of GIS approaches and their strengths and limitations.
 Students gain hands-on experience in the use of raster-based GIS technology with particular reference to resource management and planning topics.
-Two hour lecture and two hour lab.
-Prerequisite: AP/SC/GEOG 2420 3.00.
-Course credit exclusions: AP/SC/GEOG 3180 3.00 (prior to Fall 2013), ES/ENVS 3520 3.00.
-PRIOR TO FALL 2009: Prerequisite: AS/SC/GEOG 2420 3.00.
-Course credit exclusions: ES/ENVS 3520 3.00, AS/GEOG 3180 3.00.
+Prerequisite: AP/GEOG 2420 3.00 or SC/GEOG 2420 3.00.
+Course credit exclusions: AP/GEOG 3180 3.00 (prior to Fall 2013), SC/GEOG 3180 3.00 (prior to Fall 2013), ES/ENVS 3520 3.00.

 - Academic Honesty